Jokero/validy/README.md

 validy.validators.add({ // this way you can add several validators at once
     russianOnly: function(value) {
-        // empty string is valid value
-        // use "required" validator if this value must be specified if (typeof value === 'string' && value !== '' && !/^[а-яё]+$/i.test(value)) {
+        if (typeof value === 'string' && value !== '' && !/^[а-яё]+$/i.test(value)) {
             return 'must contain only Russian letters';
         }